-The bill amends the Unfair Trade Practices and Consumer Protection Law to introduce new regulations regarding online access control measures, specifically targeting the use of automated software applications in ticket sales.
-It establishes that it is unlawful for individuals to use such software to access computer systems for the purpose of purchasing tickets with the intent to resell them, circumvent electronic queues or sales limitations, or disable security measures on websites facilitating ticket sales.
-Additionally, it prohibits the sale of products or services obtained through these unlawful means, with specific conditions outlined for those who participated in or were aware of the violations.
+The proposed bill amends the Unfair Trade Practices and Consumer Protection Law to introduce new regulations regarding online access control measures, specifically targeting the use of automated software applications in ticket purchasing.
+It establishes that it is unlawful for individuals to use such software to access computer systems for the purpose of purchasing tickets with the intent to resell them, to circumvent electronic queues or sales limitations, or to disable security measures on websites facilitating ticket sales.
+Additionally, the bill prohibits the sale of products or services obtained through these unlawful means, holding sellers accountable if they participated in or were aware of the violations.

 Statutes/Laws affected: Printer's No. 1164 (Mar 31, 2025): P.L.1224, No.387